Alyxfranck/Mushroom/README.md

 ## Usage

-To use this project, open `Home.html` in your web browser.
+To use this project, run 'Python app.py' in your web browser.

 ## Contributing